nystudio107/seomatic/README.md

 	}
 	</script>

 If you click on the **Preview SEO Meta Tags** button when you are editing a SEO Template Meta, you'll see that particular template's SEO Template Meta tags.
-Otherwise, you will see the SEO Global Meta tags.
+Otherwise, you will see the SEO Site Meta tags.

 ## Roadmap

 * Get the Template Metas implemented with full `locale` support, so the settings can all be per-locale based
 * Encode the Idenity and Creator email addresses
 * Helper functions for GetFullAddress and GetCopyrightString (?)
-* Proof the docs, fixing the areas that we changed
+* Proof the docs
-* Testing.

 ## Changelog